kubernetes/website/content/en/blog/_posts/2024-08-16-matchlabelkeys-podaffinity.md

 In Kubernetes 1.31, this feature moves to beta and the corresponding feature gate (`MatchLabelKeysInPodAffinity`) gets enabled by default.

-## `MatchLabelKeys` - accurate scheduling during rolling upgrades
+## `MatchLabelKeys` - Enabling version-aware scheduling for rolling upgrades

-During rolling upgrades, a cluster may have Pods from multiple versions of a Deployment.
+During a workload's (e.g., Deployment) rolling upgrade, a cluster may have Pods from multiple versions at the same time.
-This makes it challenging for the scheduler to distinguish between them based on the `LabelSelector` specified in PodAffinity or PodAntiAffinity.
+However, the scheduler cannot distinguish between old and new versions based on the `LabelSelector` specified in PodAffinity or PodAntiAffinity.
+As a result, it will co-locate or disperse Pods regardless of their versions.

-This can lead to suboptimal scheduling, for example:
+This can lead to sub-optimal scheduling outcome, for example:
-- New version Pods are placed near old version Pods (PodAffinity), which will eventually be removed after rolling upgrades.
+- New version Pods are co-located with old version Pods (PodAffinity), which will eventually be removed after rolling upgrades.
-- Old version Pods are spread out, and new version Pods cannot find nodes due to PodAntiAffinity.
+- Old version Pods are distributed across all available topologies, preventing new version Pods from finding nodes due to PodAntiAffinity.

-`MatchLabelKeys` addresses this problem.
+`MatchLabelKeys` is a set of Pod label keys and addresses this problem.
-`MatchLabelKeys` is a set of Pod label keys, and the scheduler looks up the values of these keys from the new Pod's labels and combines them with `LabelSelector` so that PodAffinity matches Pods that have the same key-value in labels.
+The scheduler looks up the values of these keys from the new Pod's labels and combines them with `LabelSelector` so that PodAffinity matches Pods that have the same key-value in labels.

 By using label [pod-template-hash](/docs/concepts/workloads/controllers/deployment/#pod-template-hash-label) in `MatchLabelKeys`,